Compare Cassandra and ScyllaDB

 AI-generated.
 Powered by real user reviews.

-• Users say that Cassandra is a highly scalable solution with strong consistency across nodes, which is vital for maintaining data integrity.
-Its open-source nature and wide community support are also highlighted, making it a good option for organizations looking for flexibility and extensive resources.
+• Users say that Cassandra is a highly scalable database with strong consistency across nodes, making it a solid option for those managing large amounts of unstructured data.
+Its open-source nature and wide community support are also frequently highlighted as major advantages.

 Pricing